TS SSC Exam Invigilator Duties & Instructions for 10th Class Board Exams

-Any deviation/ mistake /lapse on the part of the invigilator will lead to severe consequences such as withholding the results of the candidates in his room, non-identification of the answer scripts of the candidate and severe disciplinary action against the invigilator concerned.
-Read all the instructions carefully and in case of any doubt, please discuss with the Chief Superintendent and the Departmental Officer.
-Any lapse on his / her part will cause irrevocable damage to the candidates.
+Any deviation/ mistake /lapse on the part of the invigilator will lead to severe consequences, such as withholding the candidates’ results in his room, non-identification of the candidate’s answer scripts, and severe disciplinary action against the invigilator concerned.

 TS SSC Public Exams Conducting & Spot Valuation Remuneration Rates